 There are a lot of great saint stories and books you can use.

 Even though these aren’t books, I do want to mention the Glory Stories by Holy Heroes.
-My 5-year-old LOVES listening to these dramatized saint stories while I drive.
+Both of my girls LOVE listening to these dramatized saint stories while I drive.

 These are great for car rides.
 We’ve listened to the story of Juan Diego and Blessed Imelda more times than I can count.